 For their part, although they have not yet officially commented on the series of pager explosions mentioned above, Israeli Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant have met to assess the security situation after the incident.

-According to Israeli media, the meeting focused on developing scenarios for how the country could respond in the event of an escalation of tensions.
+According to Israeli media, the content of the above meeting is to focus on building scenarios that the country can react to in case of escalating tensions.

-Hours earlier, local authorities in northern Israel had asked residents to stay near shelters and reinforce safe rooms, citing concerns about the possibility of escalation.
+Hours earlier, local authorities in northern Israel ordered residents to stay near shelters and reinforce safe rooms, citing concerns about the possibility of escalation.

 According to VNA